MarianaCLages/LAPR2/docs/SprintB/US08/US8.md

 # 4. Tests

-*In this section, it is suggested to systematize how the tests were designed to allow a correct measurement of requirements fulfilling.*

-**_DO NOT COPY ALL DEVELOPED TESTS HERE_**

 **Test 1:** Check that it is not possible to create an instance of the Clinical Lab Analysis class with null values.

     @Test(expected = IllegalArgumentException.class)